apivideo/api.video-strapi-plugin/README.md

 ## 👤 Permissions

 Only "Super Admin" can access to the settings page [Strapi](https://strapi.io/).
 Others instance will be able to utilize the plugin for uploading and managing content.

+## 💾 Metadata

+By default we send the value `Strapi`as `Upload source` to keep track.
+This value is set by default and can't be changed.

 ## 🤝 Contributing